 By Rose Marcario, Patagonia CEO

-As Congress considers TPP, we must ask, who benefits?
+The question, ultimately, isn’t whether trade is free, which it mostly is around the globe, but who benefits from a new trade pact.
 Does it serve the many, in our country and abroad, or only a few—those who have the economic and political muscle to get their interests written, opaquely and without public oversight, into law?
-We oppose TPP because the costs for the environment, workers, consumers, communities and small businesses would outweigh any potential gains.
-We encourage individuals to contact their elected representatives in Washington and voice these concerns.